fog/fog-azure-rm/lib/fog/azurerm/docs/application_gateway.md

 # Application Gateway

 This document explains how to get started using Azure Network Service with Fog to manage Application Gateway.
-With this gem you can create/update/list/delete Application Gateway.
+With this gem you can create, update, list or delete Application Gateway.

 ## Usage